Scarabrine/AVExamples.jl/docs/src/packages/computing/planning/nloptcontrol_planner/main.md

 ## Outputs

 ### Trajectories
-The purpose of this node is to publish reference state trajectories (vectors) as
+The purpose of this node is to publish reference state trajectories (vectors) in the `Control.msg` as

 Name | Description
 --- | ---